Glazzes/react-native-zoom-toolkit/README.md

 - [ ] **Image Gallery:** A simple and ready to use image gallery which uses ResumableZoom

 ## Documentation
-To check out the docs, visit [React Native Zoom Toolkit's documentation]()
+To check out the docs, visit https://glazzes.github.io/react-native-zoomable/

 ## License
 [MIT](./LICENSE) License.